-This wearable is waterproof and sporty and will let you know when to cover up, while still getting the vitamin benefits of the sun.
+This wearable is waterproof and sporty, and will let you know when to cover up.

-One of the great benefits of using SunFriend is that, if you’re one of the rare North Americans who doesn’t yet have a smartphone, or maybe you have a phone but you don’t have data and apps on it, you can still use this wearable.
+One of the great benefits of using SunFriend is that, it’s extremely inclusive.
+If you’re one of the rare North Americans who doesn’t yet have a smartphone, or maybe you have a phone but you don’t have too much data (or rather use it all rather quickly), you can still use this wearable.

 SunFriend is worn on your wrist and lights up flashing when you’ve reached your full sun exposure for the day, no apps needed.
-Once it does, it’s time to go inside, cover up or apply an effective sunscreen.
+Once it does, it’s time to go inside or cover up.

 Affordable and useful, SunFriend works with you to ensure you get the sun exposure you need, and no more.